Information for Interpreters

 What steps can I take to become a qualified interpreter?

-Step 1: Complete the Alaska Court System’s Interpreter Orientation Program (online) and other required training.
+Step 1: Complete the Alaska Court System’s Orientation Program (online) and an ALTA Oral Proficiency Inventory (OPI) Listening and Speaking Test scheduled by the Alaska Court System.

 What steps can I take to become a certified court interpreter?